 These are some of the best Joker portraits I have seen.

 Both Joker tattoos took full-day sessions.
 The one surrounded by guns, I did in 8 hours; the other in 6 hours.

 “I love you buddy,” a pet memorial tattoo for the customer.

 Due to COVID-19, Vatican Studios has been closed for some time.
 What have you been doing all these months?

 Before closing, I bought a car and paid my taxes, which resulted in not having savings to help me through this difficult time.
 But I didn’t let it get me down.
 I borrowed some money from a friend, bought some canvases, and have experimented with painting.
-I started with abstract art, and then switched to photo-realistic watercolor works.
-There have been people interested in buying it, but I haven’t sold them.
+I started with abstract art and then switched to photo-realistic watercolor works.
+There have been people interested in buying them, but I haven’t sold them.
 I gave one as a present to a friend, and the rest I used to hang on my home walls.
 Besides this, I have learned how to bake bread and make authentic Italian pizza!
 I have had time to walk around the neighborhood, get to see beautiful and exciting places around me.
 I am fortunate to live in such a fantastic location [Lake Forest, California].

 One part of Tidan’s watercolor series.

 It is part of the watercolor series made during the quarantine.
 Rita is my wife.